openshift-psap/llm-d-bench/README.md

 benchmark.maxSeconds=600
 ```

+#### Runing Benchmarks Via Helm
 > [!WARNING]
-> This repo does not handle llm-d deployment, so you need to make sure which model is running to make sure the benchmark succeeds.

-**Via Helm:**
+> If using MLFlow, the user is responsible for creating the needed secrets in the appropriate namespace and configuring the given experiment.

 ```bash
 helm install <your_deployment_name> ./llm-d-bench \
   -f llm-d-bench/experiments/qwen-0.6b-baseline.yaml \